jarviscanada/jarvis_data_eng_HassanKamal/linux_sql/README.md

 in a cluster connected through a switch.
 It also tracks the resource usage of each node in realtime using tool called crontab.
 This data is stored on an RDBMS database, PostgreSQL, for analysis and further study of the cluster by the Jarvis Linux Cluster Administration (LCA) team.
 The tools/technologies used:
-- Linux Command Line,
+- Linux Command Line
-- Bash Scripts,
+- Bash Scripts
-- Docker,
+- Docker
-- Github,
+- Github
 - IntelliJ
-- PostgreSQL.
+- PostgreSQL

 # Quick Start
 ### 1. Start PostgreSQL instance